jmrcr/Hangman/README.md

 **NOTE: This code is buggy and not finished, it is very much a WIP**

 A primitive hangman game built in Python3.
+It emcompasses an approximate 29,343 words which essentially makes up ~17.190311% of all words.
+I have pulled these from a censored wordlist but I am not accountable for you reading some naughty words should some have fallen through the cracks.

 I created this program over the summer to help me become more proficient in python but also to use as a later benchmark to notice how my coding habits change.